WinampAudio/acme-coding-challenge/README.md

 - [ ] **EXTRA -** The API should implement a **caching** system to increase the read performances
 - [ ] **EXTRA -** The API should be protected by authentication with a **JWT Bearer token**
 - [ ] **EXTRA -** The project should embed a basic CI (Build & Test) using the **Github Actions**

+## Something is not clear?
+Any missing information?

+It's alright, don't be blocked: you can take assumption to move forward.
+Let us know why you chose to take this direction. :wink: